Updated: Oct 23

 This is probably one of my favourite all-day (5-7 hour) hikes.
 I've done it both as a day trip from home and from backcountry campsites.

 This 18 km (820m gain) out and back trail is rated as intermediate, The big draw is the stunning Garibaldi Lake.
-The trail offers a number of 3 season activity options but is extremely challenging during the winter season.
+The trail offers a number of 3 season activity options but is extremely challenging during the winter season, so some sections may be closed.
+Check the BC Parks website before starting out for any warnings or closures.

 11. Brandywine Falls